peterdri/ece-communications-labs/_ece450/lab2/lpf-shaping.md

    - Disable the *Binary Slicer*, *Skip Head*, both *Pack K Bits* blocks, the *BER* and it's number sink block.
    - Set the *Amplitude* of the *Noise Source* block to 0 so that the signal $$a_i$$ goes throught the LPF and decimation with no noise added before the power is measured.
    - Measure this value and record it.
-   - Now measure the noise power by disabling the signal source and LPF.
+   - Now measure the noise power by setting the gain of the LPF to 0.
 Measure and record the noise power at the output of the decimator for `sigma` values of `[0.7, 0.55, 0.44, 0.35, 0.28]`.
 It takes some time for these numbers to stabilize.

 At this point you should have recorded 5 BER values, 5 output noise power values and 1 output signal power value.